 Make this strawberry coconut soup the day before a party and chill until you’re ready to serve.
 Just add mint slivers at the last minute.

 As the weather heats up, we all look to simplify our cooking lives.
 Recipes that can be made quickly with only a few ingredients become stars.
 Bonus points if no actual cooking is required.
+And fruit soups like this Strawberry Coconut Soup is just the ticket.

 - If the strawberries aren’t completely ripe, you may need a little extra agave.